MostafaMatar/Force.com-Helper-Classes/README.md

 ### SearchHelper.cls

-SearchHelper is a convenience utility that makes constructing SOSL queries easier and less prone to errors.
+SearchHelper is a convenient utility that makes constructing SOSL queries easier and less prone to errors.
 It supports searching multiple SObjects and includes support for adding Fields, Where clauses, and Limits.
 Search results are easily accessed by object.